joao-svalencar/letsRept/README.md

 This function was developed exclusively to improve the visualization of `herpSync` outcome.
 Queried species with many current valid names would break the data frame visualizarion in the R console.
 `herpTidySyn` stacks current valid names and improves data visualization.
-Moreover, the argument \code{filter}, allows users to filter the printed data frame by "status" so users can focus only in the status that they want to evaluate.
+Moreover, the argument `filter`, allows users to filter the printed data frame by "status" so users can focus only in the status that they want to evaluate.

 ```{.r}
 query <- c("Vieira-Alencar authorisensis",